Androz2091/discord-giveaways/README.md

 ```

 **options.messages.congrat**: the congratulatory message.
-**options.messages.error**: the error message if there is no valid participations.
+**options.messages.error**: the error message if there is no valid participant.

 ## Custom database